 The human mind can be a tricky thing.
 You can either feed it thoughts that put you on the path to success or you can feed it stuff that makes you question and doubt every step you take, sabotaging any and every chance of success you ever had.

-According to a Stanford psychologist Carol Dweck. the best predictor of success in life is your mindset.
-People who believe that they can do better in life leads them to the path of success.
+According to Stanford psychologist Carol Dweck, the best predictor of success in life is your mindset.
+People who believe that they can do better in life lead them to the path of success.

 “When you enter a mindset, you enter a new world.
 In one world — the world of fixed traits — success is about proving you’re smart or talented.
 Validating yourself.
 In the other — the world of changing qualities — it’s about stretching yourself to learn something new.
 Developing yourself.” – Dweck

 A mindset, according to Dweck, is a self-perception or “self-theory” that people hold about themselves.
 For example, believing that you can crack that exam is a simple example of mindset.

 This belief plays a big role in an individual’s ability to learn and grow, acquire new skills, professional or personal success, etc. On the other hand, thinking that the test is too hard to pass automatically puts you in the back seat and often leads to the outcome you feared.

 Two Types of Mindset